Vaibhav-28/posts-ui/README.md

+# Posts-UI App-
+## Simple UI flow for sign in, view posts and sign-up
+1. Opening app lands a sign up page
+2. Proceeding opens a demo posts page
+3. Clicking on posts page opens up register modal which also contains link to sign in modal

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.